rwx-research/upload-captain-artifact/README.md

 Captain is a build and test suite performance management platform.

 You'll need an [API Token](https://captain.build/deep_link/manage/access_tokens) to use this Action.
-Set it as a secret in your repo for the action to work.
+Set it as a secret in your repo.
 Conventionally, we call this secret `CAPTAIN_TOKEN`.
 More documentation on api tokens [here](https://www.rwx.com/captain/docs/api-tokens).

 ## Usage